isobretatel/Enhancing-Market-Trend-Prediction-Using-Convolutional-Neural-Networks-/README.md

 **Usage**
 1. **Load the Dataset**

-     Ensure EURUSD_M15.csv is placed in the project directory.
+     Ensure EURUSD_M15.csv is placed in the `data-cache` directory.

 2. **Pattern Detection and Technical Indicators**